millermedeiros/rocambole/README.md

 ![rocambole](https://raw.github.com/millermedeiros/rocambole/master/rocambole.jpg)

-Recursively walk and transform EcmaScript AST and add extra information/helpers to [Esprima / Mozilla SpiderMonkey Parser API](http://esprima.org/doc/index.html#ast) compatible AST and provides different methods for walking the tree recursively.
+Recursively walk and add extra information/helpers to [Esprima / Mozilla SpiderMonkey Parser API](http://esprima.org/doc/index.html#ast) compatible AST.

 The main difference between other tools is that it also keeps information about tokens and white spaces and it is meant to be used to transform the tokens and